cie/logic_js_dcg/README.md

   // => [ { x: [ 'the', 'cat', 'chases', 'the', 'cat' ] }, { x: [ 'the', 'cat', 'chases', 'the', 'mouse' ] }...
 ```

 If you want your productions to have arguments, or you need to declare local logic variables, turn them into functions.
-For conditions, no need for Prolog's `{}`, just use a logic value as it is:
+For conditions, no need for Prolog's `{}`, just use a clause as it is:

 ```javascript
 import { run, lvar, eq } from "logic_js"